Cloudismss/Stellar/README.md

 - `chmod +x scripts/gif.sh scripts/png.sh`
 - `scripts/gif.sh` to generate a `.gif` from an `.ini` file
 - `scripts/png.sh` to generate a `.png` from a `.pov` file
-- Output files will be placed in the directory specified by `OUTPUT_DIR` in `scripts/build.conf`.
+- Output files will be placed in the directory specified by `OUTPUT_DIR` in `scripts/build.conf`

 ## Step 2 (Option C) - Building in the Cloud with GitHub Actions

 - Activate Actions on your GitHub Repository `Actions` page
-- The build action will run when any `.pov` or `.ini` file is modified in a commit
+- The build action will run when any root `.pov` or `.ini` file is modified in a pushed commit
-- The build action can manually be triggered via `Actions -> Build POV-Ray Image -> Run workflow`
+- The build action can be manually triggered via `Actions -> Build POV-Ray Image -> Run workflow`